A data-driven iteratively regularized Landweber iteration: Conclusion

 In this paper we introduced a new variant of the iteratively regularized Landweber iteration, where additional regularization is enforced from training data.
 The data driven regularization term is determined by finding a linear system from the input-output relation of some training data.

-This strategy is uneconomical in terms of the amount of usable training data, stability and matrix storage capacity, and this asks for more advanced methods of learning (see for example \cite{AdlOek17,GoodBenCour16}) instead of a linear black-box strategy as a future development.
-For some literature on deep learning in inverse problems, see for example \cite{AdlOek17,AntHalSch18,DrPerHal18} and references therein.
-Looking closer to our proposed algorithm it averages data driven regularization and physical model terms in such a way that in the beginning of the iteration the data driven term is dominant, while during the iteration the physical model takes over the leading role.
+This strategy is uneconomical in terms of the amount of usable training data, stability and matrix storage capacity, and this asks for more advanced methods of learning (see for example \cite{AdlOek17,GoodBenCour16}) instead of a linear black-box strategy.
+For some literature on deep learning in inverse problems, see for example \cite{AdlOek17,AntHalSch18,BubKutLas19,DrPerHal18} and references therein. {We believe that the issue, of the use of a large amount of storage capacity for the creation of the matrix A, could be overcome by using other methods of numerical linear algebra which are equally valid and precise compared to the singular value decomposition.
+We leave this issue for future works.} Looking closer to our proposed algorithm it averages data driven regularization and physical model terms in such a way that in the beginning of the iteration the data driven term is dominant, while during the iteration the physical model takes over the leading role.
 By this sense we make sure that for data with little noise we are always close to the physical solution.
 Our numerical experiments show that the iteration always reconstructs an image where the residuum is close to the measured data.
-Moreover, if the desired solution is well approximated by the training data, the reconstruction with the proposed algorithm always works better than the standard Landweber iteration.
+Moreover, if the desired solution is well approximated by the training data, the reconstruction with the proposed algorithm always works better than the standard Landweber iteration and {the iteratively regularized Landweber iteration}.
 This, in particular, applies to severely ill--posed problems of limited angle tomography.
 A significant challenge are nonlinear inverse problems, such as the problem of Schlieren tomography.
-The inherent non-uniqueness of the solution of the Schlieren problem gives more emphasis on selecting the right a--priori choice, which our flexible regularization term can handle more efficiently than existing theory.
+The inherent non-uniqueness of the solution of the Schlieren problem gives more emphasis on selecting the right a--priori choice, which our flexible regularization term can handle more efficiently than existing theory. {In the nonlinear case, one can observe various artifacts in the reconstructions due to the linearity of $A$, which are some of the images contained in $A$.
+Therefore, the use of a nonlinear operator $A$ should be investigated.
+We leave this issue for future works.}